marcoloco23/super_team/README.md

 We currently have no clear way of identifying why a team is better than another team other than by explicity looking at the feature importances of the trained model.

-As of now over 500 NBA players are included with performance data dating back to 2015.
+Over 500 NBA players are included with performance data dating back to 2015.

 To get started, simply run a tournament, simulate a matchup, or find a super team using the simulation jupyter notebook.